 The perfect pancakes do exist!
-These light and fluffy Pancakes with Self-Rising flour only have 5 ingredients!
+With more than 3000 shares and over 80 reviews, these pancakes are a winner every time!
+These light and fluffy Pancakes with Self-Rising flour are the perfect 5 ingredient pancakes!
 No need to worry about baking soda or baking powder, these pancakes don't need it!

 The battle to make the perfect homemade pancakes has long been a struggle of mine.
-Sometimes they are too dense, sometimes they are too thin, but these pancakes have the perfect texture and feel.
+Sometimes they are too dense, sometimes they are too thin, but these pancakes have the perfect texture!

 The best part is, you don't have to use any leavening agent!
-The self-rising flour does all the hard work that the baking soda or baking powder would usually do!
+The self-rising flour (or self raising flour) does all the hard work that the baking soda or baking powder would usually do!

-Slather the cooked pancakes with room temperature butter, high-quality maple syrup, and a side of fresh fruit for a filling and satisfying breakfast!
+Slather the cooked pancakes with softened butter, high-quality maple syrup, and a side of fresh fruit for a filling and satisfying breakfast!

 Jump to: